weibeld/OLD-weibeld-notes/_java/publish-to-maven-central.md

 This builds the project, generates the POM file, signs all the files with PGP, and uploads them to your account on OSSRH.

-When the task is finished, go to the OSSRH Nexus Repository Manager on <https://oss.sonatype.org/>, and log in with the username and password that you initially used for signing up for the OSSRH JIRA account (the same credentials that you saved in your `~/.gradle/gradle.properties` file.
+When the task is finished, go to the OSSRH Nexus Repository Manager on <https://oss.sonatype.org/>, and log in with the username and password that you initially used for signing up for the OSSRH JIRA account (the same credentials that you saved in your `~/.gradle/gradle.properties` file).

 Once you're logged in to OSSRH, click on *Staging Repositories* in the left sidebar: